santhosh8328/calculator/README.md

 # calculator
-Simple Calculator using maven and java
+Simple Calculator using maven and java.

 Instruction about runnung this project